ocelotconsulting/ocelotconsulting.github.io/_posts/2019-02-21-react-enzyme-testing.md

 ---
 layout:     post
-title:      "Enzyme and React"
+title:      "Unit testing with React and Enzyme"
-subtitle:   "Finding the right balance in front-end unit testing"
-date:       2019-02-20 14:00:00
+date:       2019-02-21 09:00:00
 author:     "John O'Malley"
 header-img: "img/blog/code.jpg"
-description: "Using enzyme"
 ---

 One of the benefits of [React](https://reactjs.org/) is that rendering logic is completely independent of the DOM.
 This feature provides a number of advantages - server-side rendering, for instance - but perhaps the greatest is that unit testing using Node is made much easier.

-An application developed using Angular 1 + jQuery, for example, pretty much required that a DOM implementation exist in the global namespace.
+Applications developed using Angular 1 + jQuery, for example, pretty much required that a DOM implementation exist in the global namespace.
 This was relatively easy to do with [jsdom](https://github.com/jsdom/jsdom) but required management of global state, which could be painful at times.
 Also, loading a full DOM implementation added significant overhead.